dekarrin/ictiobus/docs/fishi-usage.md

     # first arg to add(), and the second instance of EXPR in the production
     # (`$1`) as the second arg.

-The occurance must be explicitly given if the name of the non-terminal itself contains a dollar so that the non-terminal name is correctly parsed:
+The occurence must be explicitly given if the name of the non-terminal itself contains a dollar so that the non-terminal name is correctly parsed:

     -> {BIG$SYMBOL} + {TERM} : {^}.value = add({BIG$SYMBOL$0}.value, {TERM}.value)